 Why Hampi?

-My original thought was to go to Goa by train from Hampi for Bikepacking but I decided against it to get a feel of the process of bike transportation.
+My original thought was to go to Goa by train from Hampi for bikepacking, but I decided against it to get a feel of the process of bike transportation.
 I hope to do a Goa trip via the West Coast in the near future.

 Bengaluru to Hampi by Bus:

 I booked Bengaluru to Hampi by KSRTC AC Sleeper on the 27th of September 2022 without a return ticket, and I will shortly explain why.
 Upon booking, I called KSRTC Helpline for booking bike space for the same trip and was asked to call the Phone Number of the office at Majestic Bus Terminus.
-I spoke with the conductor about carrying the bike on the given number and I was elated to hear that it can be done without any hassle.
+I spoke with the conductor about carrying the bike on the given number, and I was elated to hear that it could be done without any hassle.

 Hampi to Bengaluru by Train:

 I wanted to explore staying at the Retiring Room at the Railway Station, with the bike.
-If this was possible, it would remove a lot of logistics issues by making the Railway Station as the Base for going around.
+If this was possible, it would remove a lot of logistics issues by making the Railway Station the Base for going around.
 I found that Hospet has the facility, but it was not possible to book it online.
-So, I planned to buy the return ticket by train at Hospet only after ensuring that
+So, I planned to buy the return ticket by train at Hospet only after ensuring that:

-(b) I can book the Retiring Room.
 After I had explored Hampi for a few hours, I rode to Hospet Railway Station, about 12 km away.
 I booked the return ticket for the 30th of September by Hampi Express leaving at 21:10.
-I went to the Parcel Office to discuss about the bike.
-I was advised to come (a) with a photocopy of my ID, (b) before 5 pm and (c) pack the Seat so that they can write the Booking Number.
+I went to the Parcel Office to discuss the bike.
+I was advised to come (a) with a photocopy of my ID, (b) before 5 pm, and (c) pack the Seat so that they can write the Booking Number.
 The Parcel Office works from 10 am to 5 pm.
-I was happy and totally forgot to check about Retiring Room.
+I was happy and totally forgot to check about the Retiring Room.
 I went back to Hampi and took a Cheap Room in a nearby village.
 On the day of return, I left Hampi early as it was raining off and on and I didn’t want to get stuck at Hampi with the heavy rain that was projected.
-I reached Hospet Railway Station, found that Retiring Rooms are full, went to the AC Waiting Room, parked the bike right outside and relaxed a little.
+I reached Hospet Railway Station, found that Retiring Rooms were full, went to the AC Waiting Room, parked the bike right outside, and relaxed a little.
 Someone came and advised me to remove the bike as an inspection was expected and bikes are not allowed on the platform.
 I decided to move out and visit Tungabhadra Dam (TB Dam) which was nearby.
 I wanted to leave the panniers in the Railway Storage Room.
 They only accept luggage that is locked.
 My panniers don’t have a facility for locking.
 So, I put them back on the bike and rode to the TB Dam.

 After my return, I booked the bike at the Parcel Office and took a rest in the AC Waiting Room.
 I went back to the Parcel Office before the train arrived and went along with them when they took the bike for loading.
 The rest of the journey was like the usual train journey in 3AC.
 On arrival at KSR Bangalore, I went to the luggage compartment and by then the bike was already unloaded onto the platform.
 I was told that I need to go to the Parcel Office for Gate Pass to get the bike released.
 Apparently, that office was way beyond the other end of the station.
 I just wanted the bike.
 It was a gloomy morning, still drizzling, I was tired, close to home and all I wanted was to get the bike and ride home.
 I was Not Interested in carrying my luggage that kilometre to the Parcel Office.
 He was a little reluctant at first but ultimately gave me the bike and said that this early no one will stop me.
 That means that at other times, the Gate Pass can become important.
 So that has to be part of the plan.
 I do not know if the working hours of the Parcel Office everywhere is 10 am to 5 pm.
 If that is so, I had to wait for 4-5 hours just to get the Gate Pass.
 Luckily no one stopped me on the way out and I, feeling a little like a bike thief, came out of the Railway property without any further event.